 The initiative being supported contributes to the operating costs of reThink Green, which is less costly to the project than operating independently.
 By working with reThink Green, the project may be able to access funding that would not otherwise be available.The shared platform is an excellent way for reThink Green to leverage its existing assets to support community projects.

 reThink Green is currently hosting three shared platform projects: Clean Air Sudbury, the Sudbury Community Food Forest, and the Sustainable New Agri-Food Products & Productivity (SNAPP) Program.
 If you are planning or leading a community project, please get in touch with reThink Green if you think Shared Platform would be a good fit for your initiative.

 Clean Air Sudbury helps educate people and promote action to improve air quality in Greater Sudbury.
 It is led by a committee is made up of air quality experts and stakeholders who consider air quality to be an important aspect of our environment and community.
-Since joining reThink Green, Clean Air Sudbury has secured funding from major corporate sponsors, produced the 2016 Clean Air Report, and delivers educational programs for schools about air quality and climate change.
+Through joining reThink Green, Clean Air Sudbury has secured funding from major corporate sponsors, produced the 2016 Clean Air Report, and delivers educational programs for schools about air quality and climate change.

 Sudbury Shared Harvest works to connect food grown in private or community gardens with people who need it.
 Their first program, Fruit for All, focused on connecting Sudburians who have a surplus of fruit in their yards with people that can use it.

 Funding for this project was generously provided by the Ontario Trillium Foundation.
 This funding will pay for the planning and planting the pilot Community Food Forest and the administrative infrastructure to support it.